HomeArchbishop/kaption/README.md

 ```

 ## Known bugs
-- Inaccurate timestamps in speech recognition.
+- (fixed) Inaccurate timestamps in speech recognition.

+- If the video is skipped, Kaption will continue to recognize the content before skipping, resulting in slow recognition.

+## TODOs
+- Add "skip" command

 ## Licenses